-Include a signed and dated Progress Report Certification Statement.
-Please ensure that your Resident Supervisor certifies your report.
-Ensure that all rotation mentors have signed the mentor signature page of the MasterLog.
-If more than one individual acted as mentor for any particular week, all names and signatures must be provided.
-Check that your final tabulations match the number of immersion weeks and seminar/ continuing education hours submitted.
-All weeks should be listed in the order that they were performed.
-Immersion requirements: Specify each weekly rotation as either: Sports Medicine/Rehabilitation Immersion with American College of Veterinary Sports Medicine and Rehabilitation supervision, Immersion in Specialty Practice with Specialist Mentoring, Independent Study or Practice, or Individualized Rotations or Vacation.
+- o Ensure that all mentors have signed the mentor section of the MasterLog.
+Ensure that the mentors are the same as those listed on the annual program updates approved by the Residency Training Committee.
+If more than one individual supervised any particular week, all names and signatures must be provided. - Check that your final tabulations match the number of immersion weeks and seminar/ continuing education hours submitted. - o All weeks should be listed in the order that they were performed. - Immersion requirements: Specify each weekly rotation as either: Sports Medicine/Rehabilitation Immersion with American College of Veterinary Sports Medicine and Rehabilitation supervision, Immersion in Specialty Practice with Specialist Mentoring, Independent Study or Practice, or Individualized Rotations or Vacation.
 Credit can only be granted for one category for any given week.
-The total number of 4 reported weeks will be 52.
-See the college residency guidelines for more information.
-Seminars Requirements: List all seminars by date, subject, speaker or moderator, location, format, and hours attended, and include an annual seminar schedule with your submission.
-Please note that clinical student, 'cage-side' or other informal rounds do not meet these requirements and nor do non-sports medicine/rehabilitation topics.
-Continuing Education Requirements: List all CE lectures attended individually by date, meeting, location, subject/title, speaker, and hours attended.
-Please note that non- sports medicine/rehabilitation topics do not meet these requirements.
-Publication Requirements: List all any publications submitted and their status (in review or accepted, published) and include citation information.
-If you have fulfilled a requirement, and received verification in a previous annual report letter, you may indicate this in the area provided.
+The total number of reported weeks will be 52.
+See the college residency guidelines for more information. - Seminars Requirements: List all seminars by date, subject, speaker or moderator, location, format, and hours attended, and include an annual seminar schedule with your submission.
+Please note that clinical student, 'cage-side' or other informal rounds do not meet these requirements and nor do non-sports medicine/rehabilitation topics. - Continuing Education Requirements: List all CE lectures attended individually by date, meeting, location, subject/title, speaker, and hours attended.
+Please note that non-sports medicine/rehabilitation topics do not meet these requirements. - Publication Requirements: List all any publications submitted and their status (in review or accepted, published) and include citation information.

-• Example: Publication Requirement : Requirement fulfilled per CRC 11/1/12.
+if you have fulfilled a requirement, and received verification in a previous annual report letter, you may indicate this in the area provided.
+Example: Publication Requirement: Requirement fulfilled per CRC 11/1/12.
 If you are resubmitting material from prior reporting periods for credit not previously granted, please ensure that this is clearly stated in a cover letter and include specific details such as dates, location, etc. on the forms provided.
 Ensure that you also include a copy of the letter from the CRC hat pertains to the credits in question.
 Remember that the CRC may not have access to materials previously submitted.
 Please include a copy of the most recent letter from the CRC that pertains to your residency (the last progress report letter received).
-Please submit only the Progress Report Forms; do not include the instruction pages with your submission.
+Please submit only the Progress Report Certification Form and MasterLog; do not include the instruction pages with your submission.
 Please give yourself and your Mentor enough time to review your progress report and make any necessary corrections prior to submission.

-The progress report (including signatures) should be submitted as a single word or pdf document and submitted by email to the CRC at info@vsmr.org.
-Please do not submit multiple individual files on your electronic copy.
+The MasterLog and Progress Report Certification Form (including signatures) should be submitted by email to the CRC at secretary@vsmr.org.
 The due date is 12 pm August 1, each year.
 Late submissions will not be reviewed.